 Firstly, make sure that the Bluetooth is turned on in both the audio source and the headphones.
 Secondly, check if the devices have sufficient charge in them.
 Another crucial thing you need to do is to check if your headphone is compatible with your device if you are using it for the very first time.
 Thirdly, disconnect all the other devices that are connected with your device and then try pairing again with your headphone.
 Obstruct the signal.

 All Bluetooth devices face this issue due to several reasons, and one of the main reasons is a weak connection.
 When you see the connection is going on and off, make sure to turn off and switch it on.
 Make sure that one is within the Bluetooth range.
 If not, come closer to the device and try connecting the headphones again.
 If the headphones are running low on battery, then charge the headphones and try connecting again.
 These should resolve the issue.
+If you are looking for a pair of long range bluetooth headset, this article is written just for you.

 Experiencing Static When Listening to Your Favorite Track: